cubesteak/UsedRotten/README.md

 https://github.com/cubesteak/UsedRotten

 Install:

  - Download the jar file (from Files section) and place in server plugins directory.
+ - Set config file options to turn crafting and smelting on or off
  - Add permission for crafting if desired.

 Written for CraftBukkit Beta Build (1.7.2-R0.3)